OpenMDAO/OpenMDAO-Framework/docs/getting-started/overview.rst

 When you connect two variables together, they need be compatible.
 You can't, for instance, connect a  String to a Float.
 Float variables have a special property that they can have physical units specified.
 The framework will automatically convert between compatible units when they are connected, and it will prevent you from connecting incompatible units.
-A complete
+A more complete description of connections is given :ref:`below <connection-overview>`.

 .. seealso:: :ref:`units`